-Small business muted expectations on 2022 outlook
+Small business have muted expectations on their outlook for 2022

 - 41% of business saying that the business environment is improving compared with 55% in Summer 2021.

 - 43% of small businesses saw Covid restrictions on their ability to trade as their biggest challenge of the past 12 months.

 - 61% of small business see the green economy as a priority for their business in 2022.
 High costs identified as the most significant challenge that small businesses face as they consider their green transition.